MoscouCapitale/Mocap/README.md

         - [ ] Confirm popup
     - [ ] inputs (text, email, password, etc...)
       - [ ] Read only input
+      - [ ] Support custom types:
+        - [ ] File input
+        - [ ] Color input
-      - [ ] Better multi option dropdown UI
+        - [ ] Select/Multi select
           - [ ] Make dropdown zone better
           - [ ] In bricks, make the dropdown display the items choosen (ex in tracklist, show the label "tracklist", at the right a dropdown to select the tracklist, and below the selected tracklist)
+          - [ ] FInish all todos of Select component
+    - [ ] Hint popover (as an '?' icon)
     - [ ] Alerts
       - [ ] Modals
         - [ ] Globale confirmation modal